How to Replace a Tub Spout

 Replacing a Tub Spout is an easy project that you can definitely handle yourself.
 It’s a great way to upgrade the look of your bathroom or to repair a spout that has seen better days.
 There are several different types of Tub Spouts.
 Here we are going to detail how to replace a ½” Copper Pipe Slip Connection, which is the most popular type of connection.
 For other connections, be sure to follow the manufacturer’s directions for installing your Tub Spout.

-Tools Required: Phillips Screwdriver, Flat Head Screwdriver, Adjustable Pliers, Fine Gauge Sandpaper
+Tools and supplies required: Phillips Screwdriver, Flat Head Screwdriver, Adjustable Pliers, Fine Gauge Sandpaper

 Turning counterclockwise, remove the old Tub Spout.
 If your Tub Spout has a set screw holding it in place, be sure to remove that prior to rotating the Spout off.
 If your Tub Spout is hard to remove, you may need to use the end of a hammer or large wrench to help loosen while turning.
 Just insert the handle into the opening of the Tub Spout for leverage.